Simulation-Software-Engineering/Lecture-Material/02_virtualization_and_containers/virtualmachines_containers_exercise.md

 While the "Ubuntu Server 24.04" installation image is downloading, you can already prepare the virtual machine.

 - Create a new VM in VirtualBox called "Ubuntu Server".
+    - If given the option, select `Skip Unattended Installation`: let's experience the full process this time.
     - Assign RAM and virtual drive as stated in the introduction.
 - After the creation, the virtual machine shows up in the "VirtualBox Manager".
 Open the settings of the VM and:
     - inspect the settings of the virtual machine and set the video memory to at least 32 MB.